Hotels in Sioux City, Iowa

 Are there extended-stay hotels in Sioux City, Iowa?

-Yes — Candlewood Suites Sioux City - Southern Hills by IHG (8.04 mi) offers a full kitchen and on-site laundry.
+Yes — Candlewood Suites Sioux City - Southern Hills by IHG (8.04 mi, from $95/night) and Staybridge Suites Sioux City Southeast by IHG (8.07 mi, from $116/night) are all extended-stay properties in Sioux City, Iowa, with full kitchens and on-site laundry.

 Which hotels in Sioux City, Iowa are great for a weekend getaway?